 - Until we have better visibility of the post-covid economy, Fifteening's contribution to Eurasian, including payment of all Eurasian's costs and overheads, continues at the same level as previous years.

 - Share quotation and valuation: these remain the same as at the end of the 2018 report below.

 - The 2021 report should be read in conjunction with previous reports.

 - The 2020 Annual Meeting was held on May 31st, 2020.

 - We hope that the drop in economic activity will make our low-cost solutions more interesting for users, although employers may have more pressing uses for their cash during covid than investing in their employees' health.

 - Thanks to deficit-driven government hand-outs and loans, companies have so far been cushioned from paying the real price of the unsustainable fundamentals that underlie many industries and services.
 The real test starts in 2022.

 - Until we have better visibility of the post-covid economy, Fifteening's contribution to Eurasian, including payment of all Eurasian's costs and overheads, will continue at the same level as previous years, as will Eurasian’s debt level.

 - The 2019 Annual Meeting was held on May 31st, 2019.

-- After several years of low visible activity, the company has now completed the invention and development of the concepts that compose its core business.
+- After several years of survival mode, the company has completed the invention and development of its new business.
 We plan renewed marketing activity during 2020.
 We hope that with the widely forecasted drop in economic activity in 2020 our low-cost solutions will be more interesting for users.